Microsoft Azure

 Azure Client ID, also known as the Application ID, is a UUID for an application registered in Azure Active Directory.
 It is used to establish the identity of the application when accessing Azure resources.
 On the other hand, the client secret is a confidential key associated with the client ID, providing a means of secure authentication between the application and Azure AD.

-To connect Zeet with Azure, you are going to have to create a new Client ID and Secret.
-Follow this guide from Azure's official Documentation to register a new application with your Azure AD and create a new Client ID and Secret.
+To connect Zeet with Azure, you are going to have to create a new Service Principal with the correct role associated to the subscription scope.
+For reference, please check this guide from Azure's official Documentation to register a new application with your Azure AD and create a new Client ID and Secret.

 If properly authenticated, you should now see your azure account in your Zeet cloud console.
 You can now proceed to connect your AKS cluster to Zeet.